Richard Pryor: Health problems

 In November 1977, after many years of heavy smoking and drinking, Pryor had a mild heart attack at age 36.
 He recovered and resumed performing in January the following year.
-In 1986, he was diagnosed with multiple sclerosis.
+In 1986, he was diagnosed with multiple sclerosis, which by the mid-1990s resulted in him using a mobility scooter most of the time.
 In 1990, Pryor had a second heart attack while in Australia.
 He underwent triple heart bypass surgery in 1991.

 In late 2004, his sister said he had lost his voice as a result of his multiple sclerosis.
 However, on January 9, 2005, Pryor's wife, Jennifer Lee, rebutted this statement in a post on Pryor's official website, citing Richard as saying: "I'm sick of hearing this shit about me not talking ... not true ...
 I have good days, bad days ... but I still am a talkin' motherfucker!"

+Animal activism

+Pryor campaigned for better welfare for animals, including through involvement in a successful campaign by People for the Ethical Treatment of Animals targeting KFC, Burger King, and others for sourcing meat from suppliers that PETA claimed used inhumane practices.
+Pryor also fundraised for PETA and was a vegetarian.

 Death

-On December 10, 2005, nine days after his 65th birthday, Pryor had a third heart attack in Los Angeles.
-After his wife's failed attempts to resuscitate him, he was taken to a local hospital, where he was pronounced dead at 7:58 a.m.
+On the morning of December 10, 2005, Pryor had a third and final heart attack at his house in Los Angeles.
+After his wife's failed attempts to resuscitate him, he was taken to a local Westside hospital, where he was pronounced dead at 7:58 a.m.
 PST.
 His widow Jennifer was quoted as saying, "At the end, there was a smile on his face."

-He was cremated, and his ashes were given to his family.
+His body was cremated, and his ashes were given to his family.
 His ashes were scattered in the bay at Hana, Hawaii, by his widow in 2019.
 Forensic pathologist Michael Hunter believes Pryor's fatal heart attack was caused by coronary artery disease that was at least partially brought about by years of tobacco smoking.